UAlberta-NLP/KinshipAutoLex/README.md

 that enhancing the quality of translations can further improve the accuracy of our method.

-## Operating System used for development
+## Operating System used for development and evaluation

 Microsoft Windows 10, Version 10.0.19045.

-## Python Version used for development
+## Python Version used for development and evaluation

 Python 3.9.12